Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Why?

 The reasons can vary of course.
-Some might not want any extra help from an IDE or any Intellisense.
+Some might not want any extra help from an IDE or any intellisense (which corrects you).
-And this is a great technique for new developers that want to learn the syntax of a language, without all that extra help.
+And this is a great technique for new developers that really want to learn the syntax of a language, without all that extra help.

 And there is nothing stopping you from using both an IDE and a simpler text editor.